How to Lower Uric Acid Levels Naturally: 12-Week Protocol

 - If you take urate-lowering medication, do not stop it without medical supervision.

-Best way to lower uric acid levels naturally
+What is the best way to lower uric acid levels naturally?

 Lowering uric acid levels naturally works best when you combine three pillars: